Psychology of self: Self-knowledge

+Interpersonal Self

+The Interpersonal self, also known as the public self, refers to the part of the self that can be seen by other members of society.
+Because society has "unwritten rules", a person may find themselves in a specific role that adheres to these rules and expected behaviors…

+Agent Self (non self)

+The agent self is known as the executive function that allows for actions.
+This is how a person make choices and maintains control in situations and actions.
+The agent self resides over everything that involves decision making, self-control, taking charge in situations, and actively responding.

+George-Mead & Charles Clooney

 Symbolic interactionism stresses the 'social construction of an individual's sense of self' through two main methods: 'In part the self emerges through interaction with others....But the self is a product of social structure as well as of face-to-face interaction'.
 This aspect of social psychology emphasizes the theme of mutual constitution of the person and situation.
 Instead of focusing on the levels of class, race, and gender structure, this perspective seeks to understand the self in the way an individual lives their life on a moment-by-moment basis.

-Social psychology acknowledges that "one of the most important life tasks each of us faces is understanding both who we are and how we feel about ourselves".
-This allows us to better understand ourselves, abilities, and preferences so that we are able to make choices and decisions that suit us best.
-However, rather than absolute knowledge, it would seem that 'a healthy sense of self calls for both accurate self-knowledge and protective self-enhancement, in just the right amounts at just the right times.'

-Self as an emergent phenomena
+Self as an Emergent Phenomena

-In dynamical social psychology as proposed by Nowak et al., the self is rather an emergent property that emerges as an experiential phenomenon from the interaction of psychological perceptions and experience.
-In this orientation, which draws from physics and biology, psychology is approached with the formula involving the whole as not the sum of parts since new properties emerge from the overview of system.
-This is also hinted in dynamical evolutionary social psychology by Douglas Kenrick et al. where a set of decision rules generates complex behaviour.
+In dynamical social psychology as proposed by Nowak et al., the self is rather an emergent property that emerges as an experiential phenomena from the interaction of psychological perceptions and experiences.
+This is also hinted in dynamical evolutionary social psychology where a set of decision rules generates complex behavior.

-Memory and the self
+Memory and the Self

+Martin A. Conway

-Memory and the self are interconnected with each other that, combined, can be defined as the Self-Memory System (SMS).
+Memory and the self are interconnected to the point that they can be defined as the Self-Memory System (SMS).
 The self is viewed as a combination of memories and self-images (working self).
 Conway proposes that a person's long-term memory and working self are dependent on each other.
-Our prior knowledge of our self puts constraints on what our working self is and the working self modifies the access to our long-term memory, as well as, what it consists of.
+Our prior knowledge of our self puts constraints on what our working self is and the working self modifies the access to our long-term memory and what it consists of.

+John Locke

-One view of the Self, following from John Locke, sees it as a product of episodic memory.
+One view of the Self that follows the thinking of John Locke, sees it as a product of episodic memory.
 It has been suggested that transitory mental constructions within episodic memory form a self-memory system that grounds the goals of the working self, but research upon those with amnesia find they have a coherent sense of self based upon preserved conceptual autobiographical knowledge, and semantic facts, and so conceptual knowledge rather than episodic memory.